Disclaimer: What? Pokemon belongs to Nintendo? Oh darn.

 Scientific Name: Venusaurus rafflesiformes

 Description: Venusaur are large, heavy-set pokemon.
 They measure 79 inches from nose to rear, stand 32 inches high at the shoulder, and the skull alone measures two feet across.
-They are quadrupeds, with large, thick legs and three-toed feet.
+They are quadrupeds, with thick legs and three-toed feet.
 As mammo-reptiles, they fall more on the reptilian side of the spectrum, although they do have external ears.
-However, unlike as in more mammalian pokemon, these ears lack muscles for rotation, and are immobile.
-Their eyes are oval and red, with a round pupil.
-They have large, wide mouths, with sharp, conical teeth that project outside the lips.
+However, these ears lack muscles for rotation, and are immobile.
+Their eyes are large and red with round pupils.
+They have wide mouths, with sharp, conical teeth that project outside the lips.
 Their hide is thick and scaly, and is colored a beautiful green-blue.

 Young Venusaur, commonly called Bulbasaur, are much smaller, and are a paler, greener color than adults, with patches of darker pigmentation.
-Their symbiotic plants are less mature, and the plant's external parts are only visible as a large bud emerging from the Bulbasaur's back.
+Their symbiotic plants are immature, and the plant's external parts are only visible as a large bud emerging from the Bulbasaur's back.

 Juvenile Venusaur are known as Ivysaur, and are distinguished from Bulbasaur by their larger size, bluer coloration, and more mature plant.
 They have 2-4 fronds, and their bud begins to turn red and open slightly.
 They may grow a small stem as Ivysaur.